xdenistwn/webserver-docker-amd64/README.md

     - docker exec -it php71 sh -c "cd your_project && composer --version"
     ```

+## Important for Windows user using WSL2
+You need to enable filesystem sharing between WSL and Windows File system.
+Temporary way, below:
+- open up wsl config in wsl distro, here im using Ubuntu-22.04
+    ```bash
+    sudo vi /etc/wsl.conf
+    ```

+- Add below config at the bottom or last line
+    ```bash
+    	[automount]
+	options="metadata"
+    ```

+- Save it. then try again, now wsl should be able to run chmod/chown under windows file system.

 ## Directory & Files Structure
 ```
 / --- root folder